-Ski Mexico: San Antonio de Las Alazanas
+Cooler Summer Temps and Skiing in San Antonio de Las Alazanas

 Mexico's summer climate wasn't exactly what I was looking forward to when I made the decision to live here permanently.
 The promise of daily highs in the 80s during the month of November: that's what drew me in.
 However, it's summer now and the heat isn't so much something to enjoy as it is more something you want to escape.

 This is a big cultural difference between my native pacific northwest and my new high desert home here in Saltillo in northeastern Mexico.
-The stone homes here are warmed all day by the scorching sun so much that people often spend the evenings talking and enjoying the cooler air outside until midnight.
+The stone homes here are warmed all day by the scorching sun, so much so, that people often spend the evenings talking and enjoying the cooler air outside until midnight.
 Meanwhile back home in the Pacific Time zone my folks are already asleep at 10 p.m.

-Keep driving into the mountains and there are no longer cactuses.
+Keep driving into the mountains and there are no longer cacti.
 The prickly pear that is recognizable as the eagle's perch on the Mexican flag is nowhere to be found this high up.
 The air is so cool I wish that I had brought a jacket.
 Being uncomfortably cold at four in the afternoon isn't something most tourists would expect in any part of Mexico, especially not in the summer.
 Tall pines are the mainstay on the hills, decorated with multi-colored wild flowers and moss.
 The trees aren't quite as tall as we have back home, but I'm not complaining.

 The pines are so common that they are integrated into the architecture.
 In most parts of this country cement is the primary ingredient in homes and other buildings.
 Log cabins are seated on the hillsides surrounding the Monterreal Ski Resort.

 Located a few miles up from the town center of San Antonio, Monterreal is the only resort in Mexico to offer skiing year round.
-The snow isn't there year round, but their slopes have cloth netting for 365-day skiing, snow-boarding and sledding.
+The snow isn't there year round, but the slopes have cloth netting for 365-day skiing, snow-boarding and sledding.